Convergence of a Grassmannian Gradient Descent Algorithm for Subspace Estimation From Undersampled Data: Problem Setting

 \subsection{Related Work}

 Many recent results have shown theoretical support for directly solving non-convex matrix factorization problems with gradient or alternating minimization methods.
 Among the incremental methods \cite{sa2015global} is the one closest to ours, where the authors consider recovering a positive semidefinite matrix with undersampled data.
 They propose a step size scheme with which they prove global convergence results from a randomly generated initialization.
-However, their choice of step size depends on the knowledge of some parameters that are likely to be unknown in practical problems.
+However, their convergence results contain a obscure term, and their choice of step size depends on the knowledge of some parameters that are likely to be unknown in practical problems.
 Without this knowledge, the results only hold with sufficiently small step size that implies significantly slower convergence.

-In contrast, while our work applies more narrowly to the subspace estimation problem, our convergence results are much more accurate to what is seen in practice, using a step size that only depends on the observations and outputs of the algorithms.
+In contrast, while our work applies more narrowly to the subspace estimation problem, we provide an explicit expression for the expected improvement at each iteration, using a step size that only depends on the observations and outputs of the algorithms.
+Based on that, we prove that with fully sampled data, the proposed stepsize scheme maximizes the improvement of our convergence metric at each iteration, and GROUSE converges from any random initialization to the true subspace, despite the non-convex formulation and orthogonality constraint global convergence.
+We further posit a conjecture on the global convergence rate that better matches the practical observations for fully sampled data.
+Although we have not yet established a complete proof of this conjecture, we present our current approach in Appendix \ref{sec:proof_full_nfree}.

 Other work that has looked at incremental methods has focused only on fully sampled vectors.
 For example, \cite{balsubramani2013fast} invokes a martingale-based argument to derive the global convergence rate of the proposed incremental PCA method to the single top eigenvector in the fully sampled case.
 In contrast, \cite{arora2013stochastic} estimates the best $d$-dimensional subspace in the fully sampled case and provides a global convergence result by relaxing the non-convex problem to a convex one.
 We seek to identify the $d$ dimensional subspace by solving the non-convex problem directly.